leon-ai/docs.getleon.ai/docs/packages-modules.md

 In this example, they keys `api_key` and `playlist_id` have been added to the *YouTube* module configuration.
 It allows the module to pick the values to request the YouTube API.

-You can add any new key/value you want when you create a module.
-To have access to this file, you can use the [utils.config(key)](https://github.com/leon-ai/leon/blob/develop/bridges/python/utils.py) function to access them.
+You can add any new key/value you want to this file when you create a module.
+To have access to these properties, you can use the [utils.config(key)](/packages-modules.md#config-key) function.

+Options are used when it needs interaction between a module and the Leon's core.
+It can be used for the [synchronizer](/configuration.md#synchronizer) for example.

 ::: tip
 Do not hesitate to take a look at the other modules.